-- 4. Stage Gate 3: Only if the security, technical, and commercial requirements cannot be met by Commercial Government Cloud Service Providers (assessment process detailed in Figure 6 below), entities should assess solutions from National Information Center's (NIC) Government owned community Cloud and should adopt this model when requirements are met.
-For instance, when the Data Office disapprove relying upon the Commercial Government Cloud Service Providers for the data that is categorized as (restricted), the National Information Center's (NIC) Government owned community Cloud should be adopted. - 5.
-Only when the requirements are not met by either Commercial Government Cloud Service Providers or Government owned community cloud, the entity needs then to seek appropriate approvals from the Cloud Adoption Office (refer to Governance section) to deploy an internally hosted solution.
+- 4. Stage Gate 3: Only if the security, technical, and commercial requirements cannot be met by Commercial Government Cloud Service Providers (assessment process detailed in Figure 6 below), entities should assess solutions from government cloud service provider (NIC) and should adopt this model when requirements are met.
+For instance, when the National Data Management Office disapproves relying upon the Commercial Government Cloud Service Providers for the data that is classified as (restricted) (for reasons related to the sensitivity of the system to be hosted, for example), the government cloud should be adopted. - 5.
+Only when the requirements are not met by either Commercial Government Cloud Service Providers or Government Cloud Service Provider, the entity needs then to seek appropriate approvals from the Cloud computing adoption team (refer to Governance section) to deploy an internally hosted solution.
 If the approval is attained, entities can deploy internal hosting while enabling interoperability with the other Commercial Government Cloud Service Providers and Government owned community cloud in line with the National Enterprise Architecture (NEA) guidelines and requirements applied by Yesser.

-Entities must always keep the following priority in terms of service model when selecting a Cloud solution:
+Entities should consider the following priority in terms of service model when selecting a Cloud solution: